THE tiger mosquito, or moustique tigre, continues to prove a nuisance across many areas of France with people urged to help in controlling its spread.

 The mosquito can carry diseases such as chikungunya, dengue and Zika and was first spotted in the Dordogne in 2015.
-It is now a problem across two thirds of France, including many urban areas, with research from 2021 saying it was present in 67 départements.
+It is now a problem across large areas of France, including many urban areas, with research saying it was present in 71 départements.

 It is rare for a domestic instance of the disease to be found, most cases in France come from when people have travelled overseas to areas that are known to suffer from mosquito borne illnesses.

-The health authorities in Perpignan are going from door-to-door in the neighbourhood of where the victim lives to offer advice, but also in an attempt to deal with zones where the moustique tigre is present.
+The health authorities in Perpignan went from door-to-door in the neighbourhood of where the victim lived to offer advice, but also in an attempt to deal with zones where the moustique tigre is present.

 The French authorities have created a website providing more information on spotting and dealing with the tiger mosquito, as well as the opportunity to update them if you believe you have found the mosquito close to home.